The situation in Gaza, explained

 What is happening in Gaza right now?

-- 279 schools and education facilities in Gaza have been damaged, leaving approximately 625,000 children with no access to education; and
+• All schools in Gaza have been closed for two years, leaving 625,000 children without access to education;

 There is also no clean water to drink, and no electricity or fuel, meaning the hospitals and shelters that remain open must operate without power.